kimrs/blog/OpenID_Connect_and_SPAs_explained/article.md

 ![Authorized personnel onlu](https://raw.githubusercontent.com/kimrs/blog/master/OpenID_Connect_and_SPAs_explained/res/authorized_pers.jpg)
 # About OAuth 2.0 and OpenID connect
 OAuth 2.0 is a popular protocol used for authorization on the internet.
 Authorization means specifying the priveleges of someone/something accessing a resource.
-When an app asks a user for access to a resource she owns, such as her contact list, the app redirects her to a third party `authorization server` where she grants access to it.
-She, the `resource owner`, has authorized the app, the `client`, to use her contact list.
-The authorization server mints and returns an `access token`, with the `scope` for her contact list, back to the `client`.
-Subsequentially, the `client` includes the `access token` in its request for the contact list to the `resource server`.
+When an app asks a user for access to a resource she owns, such as her contact list, the app redirects her to a third party authorization server where she grants access to it.
+She, the resource owner, has authorized the app, the client, to use her contact list.
+The authorization server mints and returns an access token, with the scope for her contact list, back to the client.
+Subsequently, the client includes the access token in its request for the contact list to the resource server.

 **_Warning:_** Authorization should not be confused with authentication which is when you verify the identity of someone.

 OAuth 2.0 was designed for giving permissions, not for authentication.
 That is why they designed OpenID Connect, OIDC, which is a small layer on top of OAuth 2.0.
 It provides a standardized way of getting user information through the OAuth 2.0 protocol.
-By asking for the `openid` scope when starting a session, you will receive an identity token in addition to the access token.
+By asking for the *openid* scope when starting a session, you will receive an identity token in addition to the access token.
 The identity token is a Json Web Token, JWT, and valid for a set amount of time.
-Additionally asking for the `profile` scope will populate the identity token with user information.
+Additionally asking for the *profile* scope will populate the identity token with user information.

-For the client to use the authorization server, the client must be registered by it and given a public `client ID` and possibly a private `client secret` only to be known by the client and the authorization server.
+For the client to use the authorization server, the client must be registered by it and given a public *client ID* and possibly a private *client secret* only to be known by the client and the authorization server.

 ## Client Credentials
-A grant type, is a method through which the client obtains the `access token`.
+A grant type, is a method through which the client obtains the *access token*.
 The client use it to prove its authenticity.
-The simplest grant type is `client credentials` and should be used in server to server communication I.E through the backchannel.
-With this grant type, the client gains the access token by sending the client ID and the client secret to the `token endpoint` on the authorization server.
-Which endpoints to use in communication with the authorization server can be found with the openid-configuration URL.
+The simplest grant type is *client credentials* and should only be used in server to server communication I.E through the backchannel.
+With this grant type, the client gains an access token by sending the client ID and the client secret to the *token endpoint* on the authorization server.
+Which endpoints to use in communication with the authorization server can be found with the *openid-configuration* URL.
+This information is usually available on the authorization server's dashboard, but this URL is the [IETF](https://tools.ietf.org/html/rfc8414) standard to obtain information for interaction.

 **_Note:_** Grant types are often reffered to as flows.